lkhoshnevis/crackedapp1.0/replit.md

 A Next.js application for ranking DVHS alumni profiles using an ELO rating system.
 Users can vote between randomly selected alumni profiles to determine who's more "cracked", with live rankings updated in real-time.

 ## Recent Changes
+**October 15, 2025** - Premium Black & Gradient Design Update
+- Changed background from beige to pure black (#000000) for modern, premium look
+- Implemented dynamic gradient wave lines transitioning from blue → purple → pink
+- Updated all text colors to white/light shades for optimal contrast on black background
+- Rounded all button edges (rounded-full) for softer, more modern appearance
+- Applied liquid glass frosted effect to all UI components with enhanced shadow depth

 **October 14, 2025** - Migrated from Vercel to Replit
 - Configured Next.js to run on port 5000 with host 0.0.0.0 for Replit compatibility
 - Set up Supabase environment variables (NEXT_PUBLIC_SUPABASE_URL, NEXT_PUBLIC_SUPABASE_ANON_KEY, SUPABASE_SERVICE_ROLE_KEY)